-The events defined for this Recommendation are summarized in Table 6-1 as a quick overview.
-Events, other than the protection switching events, are generated by processes in the MT_TT_Sk function as defined in clause 9.2.
-These processes define the exact conditions for these events; Table 6-1 provides only a quick overview.
+A guick overview of the events defined for this Recommendation are summarized in Table 6-1.
+Events, other than the protection switching events, are generated by processes in the MT TT Sk function as defined in clause 9.2.
+These processes define the exact conditions for these events; Table 6-1 only provides a quick overview.